glennrfriedman/Fantasy_Air_React/README.md

 # Fantasy Air

-## Check it out for yourself, new to fantasy football?
-See the About section.
+Check it out for yourself, new to fantasy football?
+See the About section. www.fantasyair.co

-www.fantasyair.co
+## Photos

 ![alt text](./home.png)
 ![alt text](./odell.png)